CSci 157 Exam 2 Review

 The second exam will emphasize these topics

 Examples from lecture, homeworks, labs, and the text may figure in the exam.
+Homework and Activity solutions are posted on BrightSpace.

 Functions